Introducing SAA’s 2023-24 Board of Directors

-Thanks to everyone who attended the Saskatchewan Arts Alliance’s AGM and community meeting on September 14.
-Artist Johanna Bundon created and performed a memorable artist Intervention following the AGM.
+Thanks to everyone who attended the Saskatchewan Arts Alliance’s AGM on September 27.
+Poet Laureate dee Hobsbawn-Smith presented memorable works as part of the artist Intervention following the AGM.

 SAA is pleased to introduce its 2022/2023 Board of Directors.

-Newly elected board members are Krystal Glowatsk, artist, entrepreneur, and owner of Olive’s Branch Art Studio; Josh Haugerud, Executive Director of the Regina Folk Festival; Jeff Morton, media artist, curator, musician, Director and Curator of the Godfrey Dean Art Gallery; and Alejandro Romero, independent visual and interdisciplinary artist, curator and consultant in Arts and Culture.
+Remaining on the board are Krystal Glowatski, artist, entrepreneur, and owner of Olive’s Branch Art Studio; Josh Haugerud, freelance musician and arts advocate; Jeff Morton, media artist, curator, musician, Director and Curator of the Godfrey Dean Art Gallery; Daniel Parr, Program Officer, SaskBooks; and Alejandro Romero, independent visual and interdisciplinary artist, curator and consultant in Arts and Culture.

 “Thanks are due for those who are stepping off the board and have already done so much for the community,” says President, Daniel Parr.
 Thanks are also in order for those who are remaining on the board and those new to the board for their generosity in letting their names stand to serve the community.
 I look forward to working with this great group of people in the coming year to continue to aid the Saskatchewan Arts Alliance in fulfilling its mandate and serving the community.”